zalando/zalando-howto-open-source/README.md

 #### Provide a Pull-Request Template

-The Issues Tracker is the entry point for onboarding contributors, so use our [pull request template](pull_request_template.md) to create a roadmap for your project or track bugs.
+The Issues Tracker is the entry point for onboarding contributors, so use our [pull request template](pull_request_template.md) to create a roadmap for your project or to track bugs.
 A pull request template improves development quality and provides a common guideline for contributors to follow.
 It also enables to you to reference issues and shows others your development progress.

 Add a `PULL_REQUEST_TEMPLATE.md` into the root of your project folder.
 Once you merge it, every new pull request will use this template.
 [GitHub's help section](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) offers a step-by-step guide with more information about PR templates.